 The Canadian Public Accountability Board (CPAB) is Canada's audit regulator responsible for the oversight of public accounting firms that audit Canadian reporting issuers.
-Through its annual inspections program, and stakeholder engagement and thought leadership initiatives with a focus on audit committees, CPAB contributes to public confidence in the integrity of financial reporting, which supports effective capital markets.
+Through its annual inspections program, stakeholder engagement initiatives and outreach to audit committees, and thought leadership activity, CPAB contributes to public confidence in the integrity of financial reporting, which supports effective capital markets.